-- d.
-Real Property Where acquisition or lease is required in support of HRSD facilities. - 2.
-In accordance with § 2.2-4303 G. competitive sealed bids or competitive negotiation is not required for purchase of goods and services other than professional services where the total value of the procurement will not exceed \$10,000.
-The following procedure shall be followed: - a.
+2. In accordance with § 2.2-4303 G. competitive sealed bids or competitive negotiation is not required for purchase of goods and services other than professional services where the total value of the procurement will not exceed \$10,000.
+The following procedure shall be followed:

+- a.
 A minimum of one quote is required.
 When possible, multiple quotes should be obtained.
 Use of small businesses and businesses owned by women, minorities, and service-disabled veterans is encouraged for all procurement actions whenever possible. - b.
 Purchase is normally made using an HRSD ProCard. - c.
-Purchase may be made by any HRSD employee granted purchasing authority by their department director. - d.
+Purchase may be made by any HRSD employee granted purchasing authority by their division chief. - d.
 Basis of award shall be a determination that the stated need will be met, and the price is fair and reasonable. - 3.
 In accordance with § 2.2-4303 G. competitive sealed bids or competitive negotiation is not required for purchase of goods and services other than professional services where the total value of the procurement will be greater than \$10,000 and not to exceed \$200,000.
 The following procedure shall be followed: - a.
 Purchases shall be initiated by the submission of a requisition to Procurement or Engineering. - b.
 An unsealed (informal) quote shall be solicited by Procurement or Engineering from three sources in response to an Invitation for Bid (IFB) or Request for Proposal (RFP). - c.
-Basis of award shall be lowest responsive and responsible bidder, offeror or best value as determined by criteria included in the IFB or RFP.
+Basis of award shall be lowest responsive and responsible bidder, offeror or best value as determined by criteria included in the IFB or RFP. - 4.
+In accordance with § 2.2-4303 G. competitive negotiation is not required for purchase of professional services where the total value of the procurement will not exceed \$80,000.
+The following procedure shall be followed: - a.
+Purchases shall be initiated by the submission of a requisition to Procurement or Engineering.